Maritime Cluster Fund (MCF)

 - Industry/Strategic-level Development: To encourage maritime enterprises or industry associations to work together to attract talents and improve Singapore's maritime workforce capabilities.
 These manpower development initiatives could bring about industry-specific benefits or national-level benefits to Singapore's growth as an International Maritime Centre

-MCF-Business Development is available to support eligible expenses incurred in the initial development of new maritime companies and organisations setting up in Singapore, or existing maritime companies and organisations expanding into new lines of maritime businesses, including the setting up of Research and Development Test Centres.
-MCF-Business Development is a co-funding grant scheme available to maritime players which are committed to grow and succeed in Singapore.
+MCF-Business Development is available to support eligible expenses incurred by maritime companies and organisations in the setting up of new maritime-related businesses or expansion; into new lines of maritime functions in Singapore, and internationalisation efforts by the maritime companies.
+MCF-Business Development is a co-funding grant scheme available to qualifying maritime players committed to growing and succeeding in Singapore.

-For more information on the Maritime Cluster Fund and how you can benefit, please contact the MCF Secretariat:
+For more information on the Maritime Cluster Fund, please contact the MCF Secretariat:

 - Setting Up in Singapore

 - Setting Up Your Maritime Business in Singapore

 - Registering a Ship

 - MPA Living Lab